 All applications for new development within Chichester's conservation areas are considered in the light of policies contained within the adopted Local Plan and central government guidance.
 For conservation areas, it is especially important to maintain the historic form of development, such as buildings lines, plot ratios and building form and uses.
-There is a general presumption that all listed buildings, and buildings marked as "positive" on the Townscape Appraisal maps, will be retained, and their setting protected.
+There is a general presumption that all listed buildings, and non designated heritage assets will be retained, and their setting protected.
 There is also a presumption that existing open spaces, especially those which are defined within the Character Appraisal for each conservation area, will be protected.
 Gardens, fields and other landscape features all make a vital contribution to the conservation area's "special character or appearance" and should therefore be retained.